wilfred-dev/wilfred/README.md

 ```bash
 pip install wilfred --upgrade
 ```

-A [snap](https://snapcraft.io/wilfred) package is also in the works but is currently not considered stable.

 Once you got Wilfred installed, run `wilfred setup` to set a path for Wilfred to use to store server files.